two-headed-ogre/cloud-container-environment/README.md

 ## Getting Started

-1. Launch the environment in Gitpod
+1. Click the "Open in Gitpod" button above
+2. Wait for the environment to initialize
-2. Access the web server at port 8080
+3. Access the web server at port 8080
-3. Use the terminal to execute commands and test code
+4. Use the terminal to execute commands and test code
-4. Install additional packages as needed
+5. Install additional packages as needed

 ## How to Use